+For many of us, religious belief is something long abandoned in favor of rational thought and personal responsibility.
+In daily life, that may work just fine.
+The world is just as rich and beautiful, full of discovery and brilliance – but as human beings, we are drawn to ritual and tradition, and for many of us, that tradition is grounded in the religious faith of our upbringings.
+So how do you authentically represent who you are, while celebrating the most important moments of your life?
 I believe in the amazing potential of human beings.
-I believe this world is all there is, and that all the wonders of this world are more than enough.
-I believe it is possible to invoke art, literature, music, good food and drink, and the human bonds we have forged with those we care for, to celebrate life’s milestones.
-All of the majesty, kinship and significance exist without the need for divisive and exclusionary rhetoric or inflexible dogma.
+I believe this world is all there is, and that all the wonder it contains is more than enough.
+I believe it is possible to employ art, literature, music, good food and drink, and the human bonds we have forged with those we care for, to celebrate life’s milestones.
+I believe we can invoke majesty, kinship and significance without the need for divisive and exclusionary rhetoric or inflexible dogma.

 I’d like to help you plan a ceremony to remember.
 Secular wedding officiant, non-religious ceremony, atheist wedding, certified American Humanist